Skip to main content

 MIDI Devices Panel

-The MIDI Devices panel shows all connected MIDI devices and their status.
+The MIDI Devices panel shows all detected MIDI devices, their connection status, and lets you assign mappings to each device.

 Device List